mas-bandwidth/netcode/README.md

 For more details please see [client.c](client.c) and [server.c](server.c).

-# Specification

-For a complete technical specification, read the [netcode 1.02 standard](STANDARD.md).

 # Source Code

 This repository holds the implementation of netcode in C.